 - Indexed in: Science Citation Index Expanded (SCIE), SCOPUS, Ei Compendex and DOAJ.
 Please see the Abstracting and Indexing tab for the full list.

-- View the IJDSN author page in English or Simplified Chinese.
+- The ability to access the IJDSN author resources page in English or Simplified Chinese.

-International Journal of Distributed Sensor Networks (IJDSN) is a JCR ranked, peer reviewed open access journal that focuses on applied research and application of sensor networks.
-The journal aims to provide a forum for the publication of important research contributions in developing high performance computing solutions to problems arising from the complexities of these sensor network systems.
-Please see the Aims and Scope tab for more information.
+International Journal of Distributed Sensor Networks (IJDSN) is a JCR ranked, peer reviewed open access journal focused on sensor network research.
+We provide a forum for the publication of imperative research contributions, developing high performance computing solutions for the complexities of sensor network systems.
+View the Aims and Scope tab for more information.

 Open access article processing charge (APC) information

-The APC is only payable if your article is accepted after peer review, before it is published.
+The APC is only payable when a manuscript is accepted after peer review, before it is published.
 The APC is subject to taxes where applicable.
-Tax-exempt status can be indicated by providing appropriate registration numbers when payment is requested.
 Please see further details here.